afalhambra/animals-registry/README.md

 ## Versioning

-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [releases on this repository](https://github.com/afalhambra/animals-registry/releases).

 ## Authors